Also available as an ebook from

 "Mountain Blues is rich with characters and setting.
 Joyce’s fresh voice gently reels you in, hooking you with delicious humour, eccentric characters and insights into what it means to live in the Kootenays."

 "Joyce has written the kind of novel that makes you want to locate his ideal community and move there immediately.
 And the kind that keeps you reading to see what happens when local solidarity pits itself against government penury and intractability.
-Poet, actor and journalist, Joyce brings a unique toolbox of writing skills to bear in Mountain Blues that makes for crisp, lyrical prose, an engaging narrative, memorable characters, including an emotionally articulate cat, and a lightness of touch that is as surprising as it is delightful in a début novel."
+Poet, author and journalist, Joyce brings a unique toolbox of writing skills to bear in Mountain Blues that makes for crisp, lyrical prose, an engaging narrative, memorable characters, including an emotionally articulate cat, and a lightness of touch that is as surprising as it is delightful in a début novel."